Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/technical_specification.md

 - We will use XR plugin and also the OVR to make most of the VR functional
 - It will only work with Oculus Quest 2 VR headset

+### Costs
+- The VR Headset is provided to us by the school.
+- We don’t have to use any kind of paid asset.
+- If the school wants to scale up the multi-user we would need some help

 ### Test Plan
 Our tests will consist of a combination of running the simulation to see if everything works well, along with smaller point-by-point tests on new features.
 Using different debug tools to catch the less visible bug.